yasuhiroinoue/DiscordBotGeminiAPI/README.md

 *   **History Reset**:  Resets the conversation history when a user sends `RESET`.
 *   **Discord Mentions and Special Characters Handling**: Properly processes Discord mentions and special characters, sending clean text to the Gemini Pro API.
 *   **Long Message Splitting**: Splits messages exceeding Discord's character limit (2000 characters) into smaller chunks for seamless transmission.
-*   **Image Recognition Commands**:
-    * `!img <text>`: Attach an image and use this command to respond based on the image content and text.
-    * `!fimg <text>`: Include an image URL in the text and use this command to respond based on the image content and text.

 ## Setup